 Contact a California Personal Injury Attorney Today

-If you have been injured in a scooter accident, whether as a rider or a pedestrian, and believe someone else is at fault, contact the attorneys at Willoughby Brod to get an expert opinion on your case and learn about your options.
+If you have been injured in a scooter accident, whether as a rider or a pedestrian, and believe someone else is at fault, contact the attorneys at Brod Law Firm to get an expert opinion on your case and learn about your options.
 Contact us today at (800) 427-7020 or visit us online to schedule your free consultation.

 (image courtesy of Sam Poullain)